 This helps you create a mission for yourself and for you readers to understand.

 2. What is your domain?
 It’s time for the title.
 Need help?
 I gotchu, sweet cheeks.
 Write down 20-30 adjectives that defined what you want your blog to be about and then start intertwining and twisting the words around until you land on one you love.
 Then check the availability on social media and on domain sites and if it’s taken, start over, love.

 Tip: Make sure your blog name describes your mission and means something personal to you.
 DUH.
 But also, make sure it isn’t something that could change soon.
 For example, don’t call it “Sarah in her Twenties” because what happens when you’re 30?
 Rebrand?
 Paid silence?
 Pretending for as long as possible?
 Don’t get stuck in that mistake.

 3. RESEARCH.
 RESEARCH.
 RESEARCH.
 I am reading every single day about new subjects in order to gain insight into the blogging world.
 As I said in the beginning, it is overwhelming but keep going.
 Need somewhere to start?
 Go to Pinterest and read MORE posts just like this on “how to start a blog”.

-Here is a couple things you need to know.
+Here is a couple things you could research.

 Blogging Platforms.
 Look up where to put your blog.
 Users prefer different platforms but after my research, I found myself on WordPress.
 I have used it before and love the user friendly tools.
 It makes it very easy to edit themes and create a website you love.